Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 \subsection{Uniqueness of Any $\group$-Invariant Model?}

-As with the case of multiple independent operators, we first ask the question of whether it is possible to uniquely identify any $\group$-invariant model from measurements of a single operator with $m<n$, regardless of the dimension of the signal set.
-We show that even under the more stringent assumption that $p(x)$ is also $\group$-invariant (i.e., not only the support $\signalset$), uniqueness is not possible if the support has dimension close to the ambient dimension.
+As with the case of multiple independent operators, we first ask the question of whether it is possible to uniquely identify any $\group$-invariant model from measurements of a single operator with $m<n$, regardless of the dimension of its support $\signalset$.
+We show that even under the assumption that $p(x)$ is $\group$-invariant, uniqueness is not possible if the support has dimension close to the ambient dimension.
+If $p(x)$ is $\group$-invariant, all points in the same orbit, $\mathcal{O}_x$, defined as